clanfear/lavaan_tutorial/SEMTutorial_presentation.md

 * R has a very large community that provides support.
 * R can handle virtually any data format.
 * R is makes replication easy, particularly with RStudio.
-* R is a language so it can do *everything*.
+* R is a programming *language* so it can do *everything*.
-* R is a good stepping stone to other languages like Python.

 lavaan
 ========================================================
 incremental: true

-`lavaan`, short for latent variable analysis, is an R package that...
+`lavaan`, short for *latent variable analysis*, is an R package that...

-* Handles general structural equation models
+* Handles general structural equation modeling
 * Uses *much* simpler syntax than Lisrel and MPlus
 * Has a large range of estimators and options
 * Easily fits into a reproducible R workflow